AlexandrParkhomenko/FreeCAD/README.md

 Here using:
 - archlinux
+- opencascade == 7.3.0
-- only Path module with dependencies
+- only Path module with dependencies in FreeCAD
 - qt          >= 5.12
 - python      >= 3.0
 - PySide2     == 5.12.1